Board & Medical Advisors

 As the son of Honduran-American immigrants, Chris is a fluent Spanish speaker.
 He also graduated top of his class from his University of Miami postbaccalaureate premedical program before realizing he had no interest in becoming a doctor.
-His TED Talk has over half a million views.
+His TED Talk has over 1 million views.

 Fayetteville, Arkansas (Go Hogs!)